Inferring networks from time series: a neural approach: Inferring line failures in the British power grid

 where $\alpha$, $\beta$, and $\kappa$ are the inertia, friction, and coupling coefficients respectively.
 A requirement for dynamical stability of the grid is that $\sum_i P_i = 0$, i.e. that as much power is put into the grid as is taken out through consumption and energy dissipation \cite{Rohden_Timme_2012}.

 A power line failure causes the network to redistribute the power loads, causing an adjustment cascade to ripple through the network until equilibrium is restored \cite{Simonsen_2008}.
 In this work we recover the location of a line failure in the British power grid from observing these response dynamics.
-Figure \ref{fig:power_grid}a shows the high-voltage transmission grid of Great Britain as of January 2023, totalling 630 nodes (representing power stations, substations, and line intersections) and 763 edges with their operating voltages.
+Figure \ref{fig:power_grid}a shows the high-voltage transmission grid of Great Britain as of January 2023, totalling 630 nodes (representing power stations, substations, and transformers) and 763 edges with their operating voltages.
 Of the roughly 1300 power stations dotted around the island, we include those 38 with installed capacities of at least 400 MW that are directly connected to the national grid \cite{DUKES_2022}; following \cite{Simonsen_2008, Rohden_Timme_2012} we give all other nodes a random value $P_i \sim \mathcal{U}[-200, +200]$ such that $\sum_i P_i =0$.

-We simulate a power cut in the northeast of England in the following way: first, we let the unperturbed network with adjacency matrix $\mathbf{A}^0$ reach a steady state of phase synchronisation, before removing two links and recording the network response (fig. \ref{fig:power_grid}b).
-From the response we can infer the adjacency matrix of the perturbed network $\mathbf{\tilde{A}}$ (with missing links) and, by comparing with $\mathbf{A}^0$, the line failure locations.
+We simulate a power cut in the northeast of England by iterating the Kuramoto dynamics until the system reaches a steady state of equilibrium (defined as $\vert \dot{\varphi}_i \vert/\varphi_i \leq 0.01 \ \forall i$) and then removing two links and recording the network response (fig. \ref{fig:power_grid}b).
+From the response we can infer the adjacency matrix of the perturbed network $\mathbf{\tilde{A}}$ (with missing links) and, by comparing with the unperturbed network $\mathbf{A}^0$ (without missing links), the line failure locations.

+We let a neural network output a (vectorised) adjacency matrix $\pred{A}$ and use this estimated adjacency matrix to run the differential equation [\ref{eq:second_order_Kuramoto}], which will produce an estimate $\pred{T}$ of the observed time series of phases $\mathbf{T}$.
+A hyperparameter sweep on synthetic data showed that using a deep neural network with 5 layers, 20 nodes per layer, and no bias yields optimal results (see figs. \ref{fig:hyperparameters_1}—\ref{fig:hyperparameters_3} in the appendix).
+We use the hyperbolic tangent as an activation function on each layer except the last, where we use the `hard sigmoid' \cite{pytorch_hardsigmoid, tensorflow_hardsigmoid}

+which allows neural net output components to actually become zero, and not just asymptotically close, thereby ensuring sparsity of the adjacency matrix -- a reasonable assumption given that the power grid is far from fully connected.
+We use the Adam optimizer \cite{Kingma_2014} with a learning rate of $0.002$ for the gradient descent step.
+Since the neural network outputs are in $[0, 1]$, we scale the network weights $a_{ij} \to \lambda a_{ij}$ such that $a_{ij} \in [0, 1]$, and absorb the scaling constant $\lambda$ into the coupling constant $\kappa$; see the Supplementary Information for details on the calculations.